 “Very few rape cases end in convictions,” the head of women's rights group Mahila Parishad told the Guardian.

 Despite having been brutalized as a result of her first report against her headmaster, Rafi was determined to speak out against the abuse she experienced.
 She recorded a detailed statement on her brother’s phone while in an ambulance on April 6, fearing that she might not survive the attack.

 "The teacher touched me, I will fight this crime till my last breath," she can be heard saying.

 According to her recorded statement, Rafi was lured to the school’s rooftop by a classmate who claimed a friend was being beaten.
-Once on the roof, four or five people dressed in burqas attacked her and demanded she retract her accusations.
+Once on the roof, she was attacked by at least five people who demanded she retract her accusations.
 When she refused, she was burned alive.

 Rafi had feared for her life ever since reporting the school official's abuse.

 Rafi attended the Feni madrassa, a religious Islamic school and alerted school authorities to the abuse, but they failed to address her complaints about the headmaster’s alleged misconduct.
 So on March 27, she made a police report.